jainsumit12/crwal4aichat/README.md

 - Perform semantic search using vector similarity
 - Command-line interface for easy usage
 - Chat interface for interacting with crawled data using an LLM
+- Interactive Streamlit-based Supabase Explorer for database analysis and visualization
 - Configuration via `.env` file for easy switching between URLs/sitemaps
 - Automatic content chunking for better LLM interaction and search precision
 - Configurable limits for sitemap crawling to control resource usage